Honors & Awards

 » Tom Osborne Citizenship Team (2016, 2017)

 Peyton Newell moves into his junior season with the Huskers looking to make the most of an opportunity for playing time on the defensive front.
-The 6-3, 290-pound Newell has the versatility to play either tackle or end, but spent 2015 and all of spring inside at defensive tackle.
-The opportunity to earn playing time on the defensive front is in place, as Nebraska must replace four starters, including tackles Maliek Collins and Vincent Valentine, who were both third-round NFL Draft picks.
+The 6-3, 290-pound Newell has been a reserve tackle the past two seasons, but will line up at a defensive end spot in the Huskers' new 3-4 defensive alignment.
 Newell came to Nebraska after a standout prep career at Hiawatha High School in Kansas where he starred on both sides of the ball.

 2015 (Redshirt Freshman)